tracktownsoftware/MultipleSolutionsTest/ReadMe.md

 git clone https://github.com/tracktownsoftware/MultipleSolutionsTest_Web
 ```

-Use VisualStudio or VSCode make changes in the large MultipleSolutionsTest local repo.
+Use VisualStudio or VSCode make changes in the large local repository MultipleSolutionsTest.

-Run CopyToSmallRepos\copyToSmallRepos.bat to copy your changes from local repo MultipleSolutionsTest to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.
+Run MultipleSolutionsTest\CopyToSmallRepos\copyToSmallRepos.bat to copy your changes to the smaller local repos MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.